Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 This imperial gesture adds to Sokun’s growing reputation.
 Believe it or not, one of those very flutes has since entered legend.
-The emperor, charmed by its ethereal tone, lightly brushed a calligraphy onto its slender bamboo body: reion—spiritual tone.
+The emperor, charmed by its ethereal tone, lightly brushed a calligraphy onto its slender bamboo body: *reion* —spiritual tone.

 Insignificant little flute player that I am, I must say… *I couldn’t agree more*.

 Actually, a few flutes made by Ōmori Sōkun have survived the centuries and reached us.
 One is held at the Metropolitan Museum of Art in New York, while two others are on display at the Tokugawa Art Museum in Nagoya, Japan.

 Meanwhile, the Sosa-ryū school experiences a meteoric rise.
-The sound of the hitoyogiri resonates across all levels of society—from monasteries to tea pavilions.
+The sound of the hitoyogiri resonates across all levels of society —from monasteries to tea pavilions.
-Sokun gains prestigious patronage, and his influence soon reaches the inner circle of Tokugawa Ieyasu himself—shogun, and de facto ruler of Japan.
+Sokun gains prestigious patronage, and his influence soon reaches the inner circle of Tokugawa Ieyasu himself —shogun, and de facto ruler of Japan.

 For instance,the tea ceremony master Kobori Enshū (Masakazu) commissions a flute from him, one he named "White Rain".

 Even the monk-poet Ikkyū, known for his sharp wit and wild spirit, is said to have fallen under the spell of the little flute.
-It’s even whispered that Sokun may have taught the hitoyogiri to Tokugawa Ieyasu—or Oda Nobunaga himself (though that would have been at a rather tender age… *doubtful rise of left eyebrow*).
+It’s even whispered that Sokun may have taught the hitoyogiri to Tokugawa Ieyasu —or Oda Nobunaga himself (though that would have been at a rather tender age… *doubtful rise of left eyebrow*).

 If true, it would suggest that Sokun was already a remarkable player in his youth.
 And from an ethnomusicological perspective, it would support the idea that samurai carried their hitoyogiri with them on military campaigns.